Principles of Excellence

 All students receiving DVA education benefits are required to maintain satisfactory academic progress according to published standards established and enforced by the University.
 Loyola University Maryland's Standards of Progress have been approved by the State Approving Agency (SAA) and accepted by the DVA.

-U.S. Code, Title 38, Sections 1674 and 1724, requires that education assistance benefits to veterans and other eligible persons be discontinued when the student ceases to make satisfactory progress toward completion of her or his training objective.
-Accordingly, Loyola University Maryland will discontinue certification of enrollment and will inform the DVA of a termination (due to unsatisfactory academic progress) for undergraduate students who remain on academic probation for two consecutive semesters and for graduate students who are subject to dismissal.
+U.S. Code, Title 38, Sections 1674 and 1724, requires that education assistance benefits to Veterans and other eligible persons be discontinued when the student ceases to make satisfactory progress toward completion of their training objective.
+Accordingly, Loyola University Maryland will discontinue certification of enrollment and will inform the DVA of a termination (due to unsatisfactory academic progress) for undergraduate students who remain on academic probation for more than two consecutive semesters and for graduate students who are subject to dismissal.
 This may result in the student being over paid.
 Students have a right to appeal terminations.
 The DVA determines whether or not payment will be terminated and the conditions for reinstatement.

 Other Helpful Information